 But the job is not finished, and the state is falling behind.
 Parliament is failing to progress full equality for our communities and allowing One Nation to play politics with our rights.

-As members and supporters of the LGBTIQ+ community, we call on all members of the NSW Parliament to reject One Nation’s Education and Religious Discrimination bills, and act for equality by supporting:
+As members and supporters of the LGBTIQ+ community, we call on all members of the NSW Parliament to reject One Nation’s Education bill, and act for equality by supporting:

 - The appointment of a Minister for Equality to ensure our communities have a seat at the table